Fish Traps

 Visiting the Fish Traps

-The SD71 Indigenous Curriculum Support Teachers, with permission from the K’omoks First Nation, have a limited number of spaces to take classes who have been working on curriculum that would connect to this local wonder on a tour.
+The SD71 Indigenous Curriculum Support Teachers, in continued collaboration with Guardians of the K’omoks First Nation, have a limited number of spaces to take classes who have been working on curriculum that would connect to this local wonder on site visit.
 Please be respectful of this culturally important place, and connect with the Indigenous Education Department if you wish to plan a visit.
-We liaise with the K’omoks First Nation Guardians, as the caretakers and stewards of this land, to inform and invite them and to any booked School District field trips.
+We liaise with the K’omoks First Nation Guardians, as the caretakers and stewards of this land, to inform and invite them to any booked School District field trips.
+If you have gone on this trip before with a SD71 Indigenous Education Staff member and would like to go again, please still inform us and we will keep a schedule of people attending so that we can inform the K’omoks First Nation Guardians.

 This page has some great background information and lessons plans to prepare your class.